hsteinberg/CCDPH_equityApp/README.md

 Data is not included in the repository; however, visitors are welcome to view and borrow code.

 The application is live [here](https://ccdphcd.shinyapps.io/healthequity/), but still under development so errors/inefficiencies might be noted.
 Feedback to improve the code is welcome.

-Questions and comments on this project can be directed to [hannah.steinberg@cookcountyhhs.org](mailto:hannah.steinberg@cookcountyhhs.org).